 Overall Description

-Nowadays, we use a lot of electronics products in our life, such as phones, washing machines, refrigerators, TV, etc. sometimes this products brake down, and it makes our life more complicated, therefore people bring their products to official repairing services.
+>Nowadays, we use a lot of electronics products in our life, such as phones, washing machines, refrigerators, TV, etc. sometimes this products brake down, and it makes our life more complicated, therefore people bring their products to official repairing services.
 This situation takes a lot of time, because of traffics, queues on services and in call centers, and sometimes people cannot bring their products to services because of heaviness of products, and this situation effects our work quality, and customers in negative way.
-Our new system will figure out all this issues and make people satisfied.
+Our new system will figure out all these issues and make people satisfied.
 Our system is new way of technology which is new in Azerbaijan.
-We will create new application with the name of “Find a Master”.
-This application needs to sign in, and our customers will write their emails, phone numbers, addresses.
-After creating account, they will see the perfect design app, and they can order a repairing service fully online.
+We will create a new application with the name of “Find a Master”.
+This application needs to sign in, and our customers will add their emails, phone numbers, addresses.
+After creating an account, they will see the perfect design app, and they can order a repairing service fully online.
 This movement will remove wasted time which customers lose.
-In creating offer, they will write type of the product for example TV, then they will describe what happened for example they can write when I was watching TV, the screen was frozen.
-After creating order, we will accept the order and we read the description, then we will send some expert to costumer’s house.
+In creating the offer, they will write type of the product for example TV, then they will describe what happened for example they can write when I was watching TV, the screen was frozen.
+After creating the order, we will accept the order and we read the description, then we will send some expert to the customer’s house.
 Our goal is customers convenience and show to the customer our quality.

 Project Sponsor: Baku Service Company